Financial asset search: what it is and why you might need it

 A financial asset search is an easy and cost-effective way of locating all the assets that are due to an estate.

-There is a company called Inheritance Data who offer a market-leading comprehensive service that covers over 200 financial organisations and 350 financial databases.
+There is a company called Estate Search who offer a market-leading comprehensive service that covers over 200 financial organisations and 350 financial databases.
 Their searches reveal an unknown asset in 56% of cases.

 After uploading various details about the deceased to their portal, they will use their integrations with hundreds of companies and financial databases in the UK to locate any unknown assets.
 Notifications are provided to you in real-time when a financial institution reports a ‘match’.
 You’ll also receive information on how to claim the asset.